 - (a) The Director of Prisons will designate authorized facilities for admission and housing safekeepers.
-Safekeepers are housed apart from the general population except as noted below when inpatient medical and mental health services are required. - (1) Central Prison shall receive all adult male safekeepers committed from the courts requiring immediate medical or mental health care. - (2) North Carolina Correctional Institution for Women shall receive and house all female safekeepers committed for safekeeping. - (3) Central Prison is designated to receive and house male safekeepers, ages 22 and above. - (4) Foothills Correctional Institution shall receive and house male youthful offenders eighteen (18) years of age and under committed for safekeeping.
+Safekeepers are housed apart from the general population except as noted below when inpatient medical and mental health services are required. - (1) Central Prison and Craven Correctional Institution shall receive all adult male felon safekeepers committed from the courts.
+Craven will receive and house those safekeepers determined not to pose a substantial security threat of escape or assault.
+Central Prison will receive medical and mental health safekeepers, as well as any other safekeepers who are identified as a potential security threat, including those charged with First Degree Murder cases.
+Following admission to Central Prison, those inmates charged with First Degree Murder will be evaluated by appropriate staff.
+Those deemed to pose a substantial security risk shall be housed at Central Prison.
+Others not posing a significant risk may be transferred to Craven for safekeeping.
+All males requiring immediate medical or mental health care will be admitted to Central Prison.

+(2) North Carolina Correctional Institution for Women shall receive and house all female safekeepers committed for safekeeping.

-- Polk Correctional Institution shall receive male youthful offenders, aged-nineteen (19) through twenty-one (21) charged with felony offenses and committed for safekeeping. - (b) Safekeepers may be housed with convicted offenders at an inpatient prison medical or mental health unit when such is required to provide services deemed necessary by a health care clinician.
+- (3) Neuse is designated to receive and house male safekeepers, ages 19 and above, charged with misdemeanor offenses. - (4) Foothills Correctional Institution shall receive and house male youthful offenders eighteen (18) years of age and under committed for safekeeping. - (5) Polk Correctional Institution shall receive male youthful offenders, aged-nineteen (19) through twenty-one (21) charged with felony offenses and committed for safekeeping. - (b) Safekeepers may be housed with convicted offenders at an inpatient prison medical or mental health unit when such is required to provide services deemed necessary by a health care clinician.
 Inpatient treatment units designated for safekeepers are as follows:

-Mental Health: Central Prison Mental Health Unit NCCIW Mental Health Unit
+Mental Health: Central Prison Mental Health Unit

+NCCIW Mental Health Unit

-Medical: Central Prison Medical Unit NCCIW Medical Infirmary
+Medical: Central Prison Medical Unit

+NCCIW Medical Infirmary